Dale W. Jorgenson: Research

 Jorgenson's 1963 paper, “Capital Theory and Investment Behavior,” introduced the important features of the cost of capital employed in subsequent literature.
 His principal innovations were the derivation of investment demand from a model of capital as a factor of production, the incorporation of the tax treatment of income from capital into the price of capital input, and the econometric modelling of gestation lags in the investment process.
 In 1971, Jorgenson surveyed empirical research on investment in the Journal of Economic Literature.
 In the same year, he was awarded the John Bates Clark Medal for his research on investment behavior.
 In 2011 Jorgenson's paper was chosen as one of the 20 best papers published in the first 100 years of the American Economic Review.
-His other academic contributions include theories of:

-The predominant role of investment.
+Predominant role of investment

 In 2005 Jorgenson traced the American growth resurgence to its sources in individual industries in his book, Information Technology and the American Growth Resurgence, co-authored with Mun S. Ho and Kevin J. Stiroh.
 This book employed the framework originated by Jorgenson, Frank M. Gollop, and Barbara M. Fraumeni, but added detailed information about investments in information technology equipment and software.
 Jorgenson and his co-authors demonstrated that input growth, due to investments in human and non-human capital, was the source of more than 80 percent of U.S. economic growth over the past half century, while growth in total factor productivity accounted for only 20 percent.
 Jorgenson and Khuong Vu (2005) established similar results for the world economy.